mxs2/ratemyclass/scripts/SCRIPTS_README.md

 1. **Checks Prerequisites**
    - Verifies Docker is running
    - Checks if required ports are available (3000, 8080, 5433, 6380)
+   - Provides helpful guidance if ports are in use
    - Ensures Node.js and npm are installed

 2. **Starts Services**